rcx-one/linkoverlay/README.md

             base_dir: "$HOME"
             overlay_dir: "$HOME/.dotfiles"

-Or using the callback role:
+Or using the journal role:

     - hosts: machines
       vars: